xesoftproject/moves/README.md

 then point the browser to <http://localhost:8080/>

-when you click on "Big red button" a list item should appear on the right side.
+You should see a simple web page with a way to play chess.
+You can start a new game, then a chess board should appair.
+You are the white, you start.
+Choose your move and click on move to make a move Your move, and then the cpu one, appears below the chess table.

-what has happened?
+What has happened?

-the button "emulates" `transcribe`, that will call the `moves-rest` api to send the inferred speech.
+The buttons "emulates" `transcribe` interactions, that will call the `moves-rest` api to send the inferred speech.

 the rest api talk to the chess engine and calculate the next move.

-The "next move" is sent to an active-mq queue.
+All the moves are sent to an active-mq queue.

-The "right side" is listening on the same queue, and will show the output.
+The page is is listening on the same queue, and will show the output.

-(missing: the listening is a piece movement, and should be interpreted)